 - Validation Attributes

-The Data modelling attributes specify the schema of the database.
+The Data modeling attributes specify the schema of the database.
 These attributes are present in the namespace System.ComponentModel.DataAnnotations.Schema.

 The following attributes are present in the above namespace